-Figure 5: Price-to-Basis Ratio by Asset Class

-Notes: This graph plots the ratio of sales price to basis for long-term gain realizations of all assets and for stocks only.
+Fig. 5.
+Price-to-basis ratio by asset class.
+This graph plots the ratio of sales price to basis for long-term gain realizations of all assets and for stocks only.
 For reference, we also plot the maximum federal long-term capital gains tax rate.
-Data from the IRS SOCA.
+Data from the Internal Revenue Statistics, Sales of Capital Assets (IRS SOCA).
+A color version of this figure is available online.